08/01/2021

 Determine the Payoff Amount

 Note that the loan payoff amount might differ from the outstanding debt specified on your borrowing statement due to the accumulated interest.
-In some cases, the borrower might also be charged the early payoff fees for repaying the debt prematurely.
-These extra expenses will increase the overall cost of your loan.
-When negotiating the payoff sum with your lender, ask them about specific stipulations or recommendations for vending the vehicle.
+In some cases, the borrower might also be charged early payoff fees for repaying the debt prematurely.

 Prepare Required Documents

+Depending on which approach you choose — selling or trading in your car at a dealership or having a private buyer pay off the loan — you’ll have to prepare different sets of documents.
 Still, no matter how you decide to part with your vehicle, you’ll likely need to hand in the following paperwork:

-- Vehicle Identification Number (VIN).
-The 17-character code serves as a unique identifier for your car.
+- Vehicle Identification Number (VIN): The 17-character code serves as a unique identifier for your car.
 It displays the auto’s registration, manufacturer details, insurance coverage, and more.

-- Warranty paperwork.
-This is the manufacturer’s guarantee to cover expenses for any fault with the vehicle’s performance under negotiated conditions during a set time frame.
+- Warranty paperwork: This is the manufacturer’s guarantee to cover expenses for any fault with the vehicle’s performance under negotiated conditions during a set time frame.

 - Automobile title.
 This legal document establishes the legal auto owner.
 If your vehicle has a lien status, it’s reflected on the automobile ownership certificate.

-Selling a Car with a Lien to Junkyards or Scrap Yards
+Selling a Car with a Lien to Junkyards or Scrapyards

-If you’ve googled inquiries like “Can I junk a car with a lien on it”, you probably have already discovered that scrapping a vehicle with a lien title isn’t a one-step procedure.
-It’s even more than that: vending an auto the ownership of which is not yours entirely might raise legitimate concerns.
+If you’ve Googled inquiries like “Can I junk a car with a lien on it?”, you probably have already discovered that scrapping a vehicle with a title loan isn’t a one-step procedure.
+What’s more, selling a vehicle that is not entirely in your ownership might raise legitimate concerns.
+So, what’s the best approach to selling a car with a lien to junkyards or scrapyards, and what steps should you take to make the process smooth?

 Can You Scrap a Car with a Title Loan?